 If you have ever wanted to climb three of Yosemite’s most iconic peaks then this is your chance.
 This trip is not for the faint-hearted as you climb Mount Hoffman, Clouds Rest and reach the summit of Half Dome.
 On this 5 Day Yosemite Backpacking Trip you must have a good level of physical health.

-It would be impractical to head back to the valley every night of the trip includes backcountry camping.
+It would be impractical to head back to the valley every night to one of the campgrounds or RV parks there.
+That is why the trip includes backcountry camping.
 Camp is set up at the shore of May Lake at the base of Mount Hoffman and the Sunrise Lakes area.
 You also visit Lake Tenaya, Yosemite’s largest lake.

 Your adventure ends with a hike past Nevada and Vernal Falls on the Mist Trail.
 This is an amazing trip, but you must be sure you can complete it before you set off.